Language-Research-Technology/ya-ldaca-website/content/news/posts/persistent-identifiers/index.md

 ### Why should my data collection have a DOI?

 A review of the uptake of {{< glossary_link display="PID" id="pid" >}} systems from the late 1990s to the late 2010s reported that {{< glossary_link display="DOIs" id="doi" >}} are, for several good reasons, the most widely adopted PIDs in research data repository systems (Klump & Huber 2017).
 DOIs follow a standardised system: there is a syntax specification for the DOI name construction which is followed by all registrars, providing consistency across the board.
-The Handle System, a trusted and long-established digital infrastructure, is the DOI system’s resolution component providing reliability and persistence in the findability of research {{< glossary_link display="objects" id="object" >}}.
+The Handle System, a trusted and long-established digital infrastructure, is the DOI system's resolution component providing reliability and persistence in the findability of research {{< glossary_link display="objects" id="object" >}}.

 Another notable characteristic of the DOI system is its well-developed social infrastructure.
 The IDF develops and enforces rules and policies for the maintenance of records and for managing the division of responsibilities between RAs, RA members and DOI users.
 As a consequence, DOIs promote good {{< glossary_link display="data governance" id="data-governance" >}} practices.
 Apart from the act of obtaining a DOI, the associated responsibilities of creating and recording accurate and rich {{< glossary_link display="metadata" id="metadata" >}}, ensuring that the DOI record is updated through location and data changes, and providing clear data reuse and access terms, enlighten data owners and stewards about some of the practicalities of data governance.

-The DOI system’s underlying infrastructure supports {{< glossary_link display="interoperability" id="interoperability" >}} across different platforms and systems.
-For example, DataCite’s "Add to {{< glossary_link display="ORCID" id="orcid" >}} Record" feature allows a researcher to manually claim a DOI of their work and link it to their [ORCiD](https://orcid.org/) record (DataCite 2024).
+The DOI system's underlying infrastructure supports {{< glossary_link display="interoperability" id="interoperability" >}} across different platforms and systems.
+For example, DataCite's "Add to {{< glossary_link display="ORCID" id="orcid" >}} Record" feature allows a researcher to manually claim a DOI of their work and link it to their [ORCiD](https://orcid.org/) record (DataCite 2024).
 Data repositories can use DOIs to track usage metrics such as views, downloads and citations, which also informs data owners as to how researchers engage with the data.

 Below is a screenshot of a section of the DOI landing page for the _La Trobe Corpus of Spoken Australian English_ with some of the key information highlighted and annotated.
-The DOI was issued by DataCite via the La Trobe University Library’s DOI service.
+The DOI was issued by DataCite via the La Trobe University Library's DOI service.

 <br>